catherineDiaz/Website/README.md

 ###Adding Officers

 The officer slider follows the following format.
-To add a new officer, copy the entire section of code and replace the correct information:
+To add a new officer, copy the entire section of code and replace the correct information on *index.php*:

 ```HTML
 <span><img src="images/officers/brooke.jpg" alt="image02">